paris-ci/Arthur_Knowledgebase_Source/content/article/creer-un-serveur-tf2/index.en.md

 * A VPS or a linux (ubuntu) box to run the bot.
 You can get them for cheap at ScaleWay (a START1-M or L will do just fine, depending on the guild count) or DigitalOcean, but you **can't get them for free**

-I used a VPS - GAME1 from [HostMyServers](https://www.hostmyservers.fr), since they make affordable 5gHz VPSand are located in France (closer to me in the network point of view)
+I used a VPS - GAME1 from [HostMyServers](https://www.hostmyservers.fr), since they make affordable 5GHz VPS and are located in France (closer to me in the network point of view)

 * An internet connection
 * A basic understanding of terminal and SQL